AlexPoone/universal_best_practices/README.md

 To good developers, remember to ***READ THE MANAGER BEFORE THE COMPANY***!

+### First things first
+0. Always do a quick web search before making an assertion.
 One 'die-gwen-yow' even insisted that 'amd64' was a mistake since the processor is an Intel. *\*sigh\** (It is a specification.
 Builds for the 64-bit platform, no matter the processor is Intel and AMD, are called 'amd64'.
 This is because the original specification was created by AMD and released in 2000.)

-### First things first
 > If a workman wishes to do a good job, he must first sharpen his tools.
 >
 > – ancient proverb